mbabynames search ✿

 Fiora Elise

-Meaning: Fiora = "noble and strong", Elise = "pledged to God".
+Meaning: Fiora = "flower", Elise = "pledged to God".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Fiora Celeste

-Fiora translates to "noble and strong".
+Fiora translates to "flower".
 Celeste to "heavenly".
 Together they create a full-name meaning with real texture.
 The hard C in Celeste gives a clean break after Fiora's open vowel ending.

 Fiora Isolde